 During digestion, the carbohydrates that you eat are broken down into glucose (and other nutrients).
 They are absorbed by the digestive tract, move into the blood, and circulate throughout the body.
-Normally, blood glucose rises slightly after a meal and insulin is released by the pancreas into the blood in response, with the amount corresponding to the size and content of the meal.
+Normally, blood glucose rises slightly after a meal and the hormone insulin is released by the pancreas into the blood in response.
+The amount of insulin released corresponds to the size and content of the meal.
 Insulin helps transport glucose into the body's cells, where it is used for energy.
-As glucose moves into the cells and is metabolized, the level in the blood drops and the pancreas responds by slowing, then stopping the release of insulin.
+As glucose moves into the cells and is broken down (metabolized), the blood glucose level drops and the pancreas responds by decreasing the release of insulin.

-If the blood glucose level drops too low, such as might occur in between meals or after a strenuous workout, glucagon (another pancreatic hormone) is secreted to induce the liver to turn some glycogen back into glucose, raising the blood glucose level.
-If the glucose/insulin feedback mechanism is working properly, the amount of glucose in the blood remains fairly stable.
-If the balance is disrupted and the glucose level in the blood rises, then the body tries to restore the balance, both by increasing insulin production and by eliminating excess glucose in the urine.
+If this glucose/insulin blood feedback system is working properly, the amount of glucose in the blood remains fairly stable.
+If the feedback system is disrupted and the glucose level in the blood rises, then the body tries to restore the balance by increasing insulin production.

-Severe, acute changes in blood glucose, either high or low, can be life-threatening, causing organ failure, brain damage, coma, and, in extreme cases, death.
+Severe, acute changes in blood glucose, either high (hyperglycemia) or low (hypoglycemia), can be life-threatening, causing organ failure, brain damage, coma, and, in some cases, death.
 Chronically high blood glucose levels that can occur with untreated or poorly controlled diabetes can cause progressive damage to body organs such as the kidneys, eyes, heart and blood vessels, and nerves.
 Chronic hypoglycemia can lead to brain and nerve damage.

 Screening and Diagnosis

-Diabetics must monitor their own blood glucose levels, often several times a day, to determine how far above or below normal their glucose is and to determine what oral medications or insulin(s) they may need.
+Some people with diabetes must monitor their own blood glucose levels, often several times a day, to determine how far above or below normal their glucose is and to determine what medications or insulin(s) they may need.
 Glucose monitoring may be done by inserting a glucose test strip into a small instrument called a glucose meter.
 A drop of blood from a skin prick is placed onto the test strip and the glucose meter provides a digital readout of the blood glucose level.
 Alternatively, some people may use a continuous glucose monitoring device.

-If the screening test result is within normal limits, the ADA recommends retesting within 3 years, while the USPSTF recommends yearly testing.
+If the screening test result is within normal limits, the ADA and USPSTF recommend rescreening every 3 years.
 People with prediabetes may be monitored with annual testing.

-A blood glucose test may also be ordered when someone has signs and symptoms of high blood glucose, such as:
+A blood glucose test may also be ordered when you have signs and symptoms of abnormal blood glucose levels.

-Diabetics are often required to self-check their glucose, up to several times a day, to monitor glucose levels and to determine treatment options as prescribed by their health practitioner.
-The healthcare provider may order blood glucose levels periodically in conjunction with other tests such as A1c to monitor glucose control over time.
+If you have diabetes, you may be instructed to self-check your glucose levels up to several times a day.
+Your healthcare practitioner may order blood glucose levels periodically in conjunction with other tests such as hemoglobin A1c to monitor glucose control over time.

 High levels of glucose most frequently indicate diabetes, but many other diseases and conditions can also cause elevated blood glucose.

 A random glucose level (non-fasting) in a person with signs and symptoms of diabetes and hyperglycemia that is equal to or greater than 200 mg/dL (11.1 mmol/L) indicates diabetes.

-The following information summarizes the meaning of other test results.
+The following table summarizes the meaning of fasting glucose results.